MiguelBim/AWS_Projetcs/README.md

 1.- Projects developed on my own using Amazon Web Services

-2.- Projects from the Cloud Computing course
+2.- Projects from the Cloud Computing course.

 Derechos reservados.